History of the Boston Red Sox: 2007: Seventh World Series Championship

 General Manager Theo Epstein's first major step toward restocking the team for 2007 was to pursue one of the most anticipated acquisitions in recent history.
 On November 14, Major League Baseball announced that the Red Sox had won the bid for the rights to negotiate a contract with Japanese superstar pitcher Daisuke Matsuzaka.
 Boston placed a bid of $51.1 million, and had 30 days to complete a deal.
 On December 13, just before the deadline, Matsuzaka signed a 6-year, $52 million contract.

 In the hopes of solidifying the starting rotation, the team announced that closer Jonathan Papelbon would become a starter in 2007.
 With Papelbon becoming a starter and Keith Foulke leaving the team, the Red Sox began building up their bullpen in search of a new closer.
 J. C. Romero, Brendan Donnelly, Joel Piñeiro, and Japanese lefty Hideki Okajima all joined the Boston bullpen.
 However, no clear closer candidate emerged during Spring training.
-Eventually, Papelbon wanted to return to the closer role, and Sox officials believed Papelbon had rehabilitated himself so well in the offseason that his health of this shoulder was no longer a concern.
+Eventually, Papelbon wanted to return to the closer role, and Red Sox officials believed Papelbon had rehabilitated himself so well in the offseason that his health of this shoulder was no longer a concern.
 The Red Sox had a star closer once again.

 Shortstop Álex González was allowed to leave via free agency for the Cincinnati Reds.
 The Sox replaced him with Julio Lugo.
 Mark Loretta also was allowed to leave which opened up a spot for youngster Dustin Pedroia.
 Fan favorite Trot Nixon filed for free agency and agreed on a deal with the Cleveland Indians.
-With an opening in right field, the Sox pursued J. D. Drew, who had recently opted out of the remainder of his contract with the Los Angeles Dodgers to become a free agent.
+With an opening in right field, the Red Sox pursued J. D. Drew, who had recently opted out of the remainder of his contract with the Los Angeles Dodgers to become a free agent.
 On January 25, 2007, the Red Sox and Drew agreed to a 5-year, $70 million contract.
 Another fan favorite, outfielder Gabe Kapler, announced his retirement at age 31 to fulfill his lifelong dream of becoming a manager.
 The Red Sox named him manager of their Class A affiliate, the Greenville Drive.